sltaylo-r/StonkBot/README.md

 # StonkBot
 StonkBot is a Discord bot that fetches stock data based on user commands and queries.
-StonkBot achieves this using the RealStonks API to fetch information requeseted by the user.
-Users may fetch data of a single stock at a time or create a list of stocks that will be stored in a databse under their Discord username.
-Users are allowed up to 10 stocks at a time in their list, and can request the price/volume of all stocks in their list using one command.
+StonkBot achieves this using the RealStonks API to fetch information requested by the user.
+Users may fetch data of a single stock at a time or create a list of stocks that will be stored in a database under their Discord username.
+Users are allowed up to 10 stocks at a time in their list and can request the price/volume of all stocks in their list using one command.

-*Users are limited to 10 stocks per list as the API can only handle on request per second per user - resulting in up to 10 seconds per response if a user has a full list*
+*Users are limited to 10 stocks per list as the API can only handle one request per second per user - resulting in up to 10 seconds per response if a user has a full list*

 ## Setup
 If you would like to run your own StonkBot, follow these steps: